tardate/LittleCodingKata/databases/influxdb/about/README.md

 ## Notes

-These notes were made using InfluxDb v2 alpha.
+These notes were originally made using InfluxDb v2 alpha.
+Currently updated for InfluxDb v2 beta.

 There are [major changes](https://v2.docs.influxdata.com/v2.0/reference/release-notes/influxdb/) in commands/usage from 1.x,
 and of course the details below may change.